AndreaGiulianini/fullstack_basic_starter/README.md

-# Basic Starter for Next.js - Typescript - ReduxTLK - Express.js - Objection.js - Docker
+# Basic Starter for Next.js(AppRouter) - Typescript - ReduxTLK - Fastify - Sequelize - Docker

 This a small toy project that I prepared to give some exercises to new colleagues who are approaching web development for the first time, so I can give them a starting point that allows me over time to be able to explain everything to them.